NewValleyChurch/NewValleyChurch.github.io/pages/mydoc/mydoc_media_change_log.md

 summary: A log of changes in reverse chronological order.
 ---

+## 01-22-2018

+- Identified that the Stage Display in the back of the Sanctuary had no power due to a tripped breaker (breaker #17) on the Foyer panel.
+Turned power on.
+- Programmed Harmony Remote Control to be able to access the Vizio stage monitor on the back of the sanctuary wall.
+Tested, success.
+- Connected TV to WIFI Network.

+## 01-21-2018

+-

 ## 01-17-2018

 - Mapped out the Projector network connections and configured remote control.
 You no longer need to use the IR remotes to turn on the projectors.